matthew-shaw/matthew-shaw.github.io/docs/blog/posts/ai-power-tools.md

   - mash
 categories:
   - Software Development
-description: Why AI is a powerful tool for the competent, but a liability for the unguided.
+description: Why AI is a powerful tool for the competent, but a liability for the unguided
 tags:
   - Artificial Intelligence
   - Code Quality